New Bedford Whaling Museum kicks-off April vacation week with Right Whale Day celebration!

 Right Whale Day full schedule of activities includes:

-10:00 a.m. – 1:30 p.m.
-Inflatable Right Whale Calf, Right Whale Information & Photo-Op with the Right Whale Calf (presented by the NOAA Office of Education)
+- 10:00 a.m. – 1:30 p.m.
+Inflatable Right Whale Calf, Right Whale Information & Photo-Op with the Right Whale Calf (presented by the National Ocean and Atmospheric Administration (NOAA) Office of Education)

 Vacation Week Activities

-Right Whale Day activities and April Vacation Week activities that take place in Jacobs Family Gallery, Cook Memorial Theater or on the Museum Plaza are FREE.
+Right Whale Day activities and April Vacation Week activities that take place in Jacobs Family Gallery, Cook Memorial Theater or on the Whaling Museum Plaza are FREE.
 Regular admission to all other galleries applies.
 Children must be accompanied by an adult.
-For more information, call 508-997-0064 or visit http://www.whalingmuseum.org/programs/april-vacation-week-2014.
+For more information, call 508-997-0046 or visit www.whalingmuseum.org.

 About the New Bedford Whaling Museum

-The New Bedford Whaling Museum is the world's most comprehensive museum devoted to the global story of whales, whaling and the cultural history of the region.
+The New Bedford Whaling Museum is the world's most comprehensive museum devoted to the global story of whales and the history and culture of the South Coast region.
 The cornerstone of New Bedford Whaling National Historical Park, the Museum is located at 18 Johnny Cake Hill in the heart of the city's historic downtown.
-Summer hours through October: Daily 9:00 a.m. to 5:00 p.m.
-Open until 8 p.m. the second Thursday of each month.
+Museum hours April through December: Daily from 9 a.m. to 5 p.m.
+Museum hours January through March: Tuesday – Saturday from 9 a.m. - 4 p.m., Sunday 11 a.m. – 4 p.m., Open on Holiday Mondays.
+The Museum is open until 8 p.m. every second Thursday of the month and is closed on Thanksgiving, Christmas and New Year’s Day.
 For more information, visit www.whalingmuseum.org.